 There are two areas for Gamat Bay:

-The first is that the shallow area protected by the bay. the world is comparatively small, enveloped by white sand, colourful corals patches and bommies.
+The first is that the shallow area is protected by the bay. the world is comparatively small, enveloped by white sand, colorful corals patches, and bommies.

 Here is that the best part: